ffund/compe-design-project/lab6/current.md

 * A Pi, SD card, and power supply
 * Breadboard and jumper cables
 * Digital multimeter
 * 2N3904 BJT NPN transistor.
-(The label is printed on the flat side of the transistor; you may have to hold the transistor at an angle in order to read it.)
+(Make sure you have the right part!
+The label is printed on the flat side of the transistor; you may have to hold the transistor at an angle in order to read it.)
 * 5mm white LED with ~20mA maximum current rating and ~3V forward voltage.
-* Active buzzer.
-This part has the driver circuitry inside , so you don't need a PWM signal to drive it (unlike the passive piezo buzzers we've discussed before, which *do* require a PWM signal).
-Note that this part is polarized - there is a small **+** marking on the top to indicate the positive side.
+* Fan (5V, draws up to 200mA).
+This fan is a brushless DC motor with internal driving circuitry.
+This internal circuitry protects against a reverse voltage spike, so we won't need a separate flyback diode.
 * 220Ω, 4.7kΩ, and 47kΩ resistors

 ## Driving current using a transistor

+### LED circuit

 First, we'll work with a basic LED circuit.